Does USCIS Accept Copies of Translated Documents?

 What this means is copies are okay, unless you have been told otherwise.
 When documents are submitted in the initial filing, photocopies or legible copies are okay, and after the case or application has been reviewed, originals may be requested.
 In over thirteen years of translating vital records, medical documents, background checks and pretty much every other document for USCIS, I have only seen this once or twice.
 With that being said, I am confident to recommend printed copies for all USCIS applications, petitions, and so on.

-The Short Answer: Can I Submit printed translations to USCIS?
+The Short Answer: Does USCIS accept copies?
+Can I Submit printed translations to USCIS?
 Yes

 As you can see, USCIS has pages and pages of publications regarding a variety of situations, and the there is no clear answer to the question: Does USCIS accept copies of translated documents; however, the short answer is yes.
 In the past, about ten years ago, all documents had to be submitted in the original form. at that point, USCIS started allowing legible copies of most documents (as mentioned above), including translations of documents for additional evidence, and that has been the normal, accepted practice since then.
 In fact, most translators or translation companies do not even send hard-copies or original translations when completing certified translations for USCIS purposes.
 Some do so for an additional fee.
 Southeast Spanish continues to provide hard-copies, or original copies of translations, for no additional charge as many of our customer use the translations for other purposes, such as the DMV, passports, employment, schools, colleges and local government.
 In those cases hard copies are almost always required.
 Recently, USCIS and the National Visa Center (both part of DHS) are requiring applicants to upload additional evidence documents online, including translations of non-English documents.
 Obviously in these cases, no hard-copies are required.
 For the USCIS In-Person interview for Permanent Residency, printed or legible copies have always been accepted for years, contrary to what is mentioned previously.
 We have translated for customers hundreds of time who have called the day before an in-person interview with USCIS.
 In those cases, not even once was the printed, scanned version rejected.
 Common practice is the print and submit for the USCIS in-person interview.